TKC-Labs/pyinfra-salt/README.md

-# pyinfra code for TKC Labs
+# pyinfra: salt

-This repository contains code related to pyinfra deployments and management in TKC Labs
+This repository contains code for deploying salt services on targeted machines.

+The use-case is when one needs an adhoc or out-of-band utility to deploy a new salt-master or salt-minion.

+Recent stability issues with salt-ssh have caused me to seek a different more stable method to handle these deploys.

 ## Preparation